themooserooster/getting-started-with-jekyll/README.md

 sparkclub-c9-themooserooster.c9.io

 So I would open a new tab, enter that url (no autocomplete here kids, sorry) and I should see my blog staring back at me.
+Go ahead and give it a shot.
+(Don't forget to navigate into your repo directory before serving.)

+You shoul see a boilerplate welcome page.